ccamel/awesome-ccamel/README.md

 - [flimzy/donewriter](https://github.com/flimzy/donewriter) - DoneWriter provides an http.ResponseWriter which can report if a response has been sent or not.
 - [forbole/bdjuno](https://github.com/forbole/bdjuno) - BDJuno is the official Juno implementation for BigDipper, the open-source block explorer for Cosmos
 - [francesconi/go-rampart](https://github.com/francesconi/go-rampart) - Determine how intervals relate to each other.
-- [freak12techno/cosmos-validators-exporter](https://github.com/freak12techno/cosmos-validators-exporter) - A Prometheus scraper to fetch data about your validators in Cosmos-based blockchains.
 - [free/sql_exporter](https://github.com/free/sql_exporter) - Database agnostic SQL exporter for Prometheus
 - [fsnotify/fsnotify](https://github.com/fsnotify/fsnotify) - Cross-platform file system notifications for Go.
 - [fullstorydev/grpcurl](https://github.com/fullstorydev/grpcurl) - Like cURL, but for gRPC: Command-line tool for interacting with gRPC servers